emidiovaleretto/python-virtual-assistant-task-ms3/README.md

  - Remove a task from the list of tasks.
  - Restore a task from the list of removed tasks.

-The purpose of this is to put into practice the knowledge about the Python language acquired during the course, such as:
+The purpose of this project is to put into practice the knowledge about the Python language acquired during the course, such as:

  - The use of the Python Language.
  - The use of the Python Virtual Environment.